scientist1642/pydom/readme.md

 PyDom
 ====

-PyDom is a python script for checking domain availability It is intended to be a unix shell script in the future.
+PyDom is a python script for checking domain availability.
+It is intended to be a Unix shell script in the future.

-for now to enable output coloring on OSX you need to have termcolor package <br>
+For now, to enable output coloring on OSX, you need to have termcolor package <br>

 ### Usage